In this article, we’ll outline some real estate photography marketing tips to get you going.

-Your displays should be as attractive as possible, and of course, you should have a great offer to mention.
+Your displays should be as attractive as possible.
+And of course, you should have a great offer to mention.

-You must bring some printed materials to leave with them afterwards, and you could bring your laptop to show some links/graphs/portfolio/videos.
+You must bring some printed materials to leave with them.
+And you could bring your laptop to show some links/graphs/portfolio/videos.

 Collect emails from real estate sites.
 Start with something like 50 personalised crafted emails.
 Do not send general faceless junk, make it feel like you are sending directly to them.

-Also, when collecting emails from the sites, look for those agents who don’t have great photos or where your photos would naturally stand out as better.
+When collecting emails from the sites, look for those agents who don’t have great photos or where your photos would naturally stand out as better.